2023 life sciences industry trends: adopting a digital-first mindset

 By Pat Jenakanandhini, chief product officer, ArisGlobal

-With the new year here, life science organizations have reached technology crossroads in choosing whether to embrace a digital-first mindset and implement innovative technologies or hold fast to legacy processes.
+With the new year here, life science organizations have reached technology crossroads in choosing whether to embrace a digital-first mindset and adopt innovative digital technologies or hold fast to legacy processes.

 Digital transformation has driven newer technologies designed to improve efficiency, patient care and workflows.
 Those who choose not to adopt these technologies risk developing data integrity issues, which can include data silos and faulty documentation.